 When covering several miles a day, your shoes need to be able to stand up to all types of conditions for long periods of time.
 This means that they need to be made of durable material that’s also light and breathable.
-Nobody wants is to spend 100 or more dollars on a shoe that falls apart in a month.
+Nobody wants is to spend $100+ on a pair of running shoes that fall apart in a month.

 Expert Interviews & Opinions

 If these shoes still don't help you eliminate shin splints completely, or if you want to continue running in your favorite shoes, then there's another option that can help you.
 Orthotic inserts can be purchased at nearly every footwear or sporting goods store that are specifically designed to prevent shin splints.

 If your cases of shin splints are persistent and overwhelmingly painful no matter what shoes or inserts you wear, you may want to consider trying other forms of cardiovascular exercise.
 Some common alternatives to running that are easier on the shins include cycling, swimming, and using an elliptical trainer or rowing machine.

 Other Factors to Consider

 The best shoe for shin splints can not only protect your shins, but also your knees, and even lower back from unnecessary injuries.
 They can correct your form and remove some of the stress on your shins.
 This can also help you to recover from shin splints without having to completely give up your workout.